 2. offer preventive and early-intervention strategies;

 3. advocate for systemic change with local or national impact.

-The Foundation is not active in programs for mental retardation and physical disabilities.
+The Foundation is not active in programs for intellectual disability or physical disability.
 Grants are not made for endowments, capital projects, annual fund-raising drives, or in support of international activities and institutions.
 No grants in direct support of individuals are made by the Foundation under any circumstances.

-In 2013, the Foundation will generally be awarding single-year grants in the range of $10,000 to $50,000 in metropolitan New York and Philadelphia.
+The Foundation generally awards up to two-year grants in the range of $25,000 to $50,000 in metropolitan New York and Philadelphia.
+The Foundation has in the past and may continue to increase the amount of a grant based on timely or successful efforts.
 Before requesting further support, grantees are asked to wait at least one year after submitting the final report.